MileHacker Logo

 Alexander Graham Bell, inventor of the telephone, conducted many important experiments at his summer home in Baddeck.
 The Alexander Graham Bell National Historic Site celebrates his work.

-This layered history forms the island's spirit.
+This a history with many layers forms the island's spirit.
 It is a place where ancient traditions meet colonial struggles and industrial might.
 It helps visitors appreciate the island's unique blend of cultures.

-From the dramatic Cabot Trail winding through the Cape Breton Highlands National Park to the calm waters of the Bras d'Or Lake, the island offers diverse landscapes.
-Historic places such as the Fortress of Louisbourg and Alexander Graham Bell's home give insight into the past.
+From the dramatic Cabot Trail winding through the Promontory Breton Highlands National Park to the calm waters of the Bras d'Or Lake, the island offers diverse landscapes.
+Historic places for instance the Fortress of Louisbourg and Alexander Graham Bell's home give insight into the past.
 Celtic music, Mi'kmaq heritage, and Acadian traditions add to its culture.
-Opportunities for hiking, cycling, and water sports attract many.
+Hiking opportunities, cycling, and marine sports attract many.
 The island's quiet pace creates a calm retreat.

 Experience dramatic coastal cliffs, deep valleys, and the tranquil Bras d'Or Lake.
 Hiking, whale watching, and golf await.